Afro-Caribbean History, Politics, and Culture in Jamaica, Summer 2023

 Cost does not include your U.S. Passport (roughly $100), tuition (for students), tips, or meals not indicated.
 Students MUST Plan to bring a maximum of $400 for free time activities, nights out, gifts to bring back to family, and meals not covered on this tour.

-- March 27, 2023 – Application/Submission of Pre-Travel Information Forms.
+- March 27, 2023 – Application/Submission of Pre-Travel Information Forms and Jamaica Study Application.
 Once received, the program instructor will contact you directly with further information on trip registration and method of payment.

 - April 1, 2023 – $200.00 Non-Refundable Deposit Due